 Is your business’s emergency plan gathering dust on the shelf?
 It’s a tough question to answer—if all goes well, you’ll never need to use your emergency plan.
 But if all doesn’t go well, you want that plan to be up-to-date, effective and ready to go.
-Next week at the National Safety Council Congress & Expo, I’ll be talking to attendees about workplace safety, emergency preparedness, and how they approach their own plans.

 One of the ways I encourage people to create, evaluate and revise their emergency preparedness plans is the “squint your eyes” approach.
 What does that mean?